 Simplicity and Domestic Life

-Spiritually minded people who dream of living in homes with soul will find Designing Sacred Space an indispensable guide book.
-With a little direction and a fresh perspective, their homes can become a sanctuary.
 In my experience of bringing the sacred into my own home and the homes of my clients, I've found it can be as simple as rearranging a single room or as extensive as remodeling an entire house.
-The main ingredient is a willingness and desire to make one's home sacred.
+The main ingredient is a willingness and desire to make your home sacred.
 The guiding principles for creating sacred space apply regardless of the resources available to a person.
 You don't need to be a millionaire to have a sacred home.

-Designing Sacred Space uses an ancient structure, the Tabernacle, as a template for creating sacred environments.
+Sacred Space at Home uses an ancient structure, the Tabernacle, as a template for creating sacred environments.
 The Tabernacle was a large tent used by the nomadic Jewish people as a place of worship.
-The sacred text of the Torah and the Old Testament of the Bible give extensive descriptions of the tent and its contents providing a blueprint for the divinely inspired structure.
+Extensive descriptions of the tent and its contents written in sacred text provide a blueprint for the divinely inspired structure.
 It housed three main spaces:

 Introduction ~ Architecture and Spirit